scarol112/950-Codex1/README.md

 ## Overview

 The main entry point is the `table_tool` Python package (`python -m table_tool`), which turns delimited text into an aligned table.
 Text borders are used by default and you can opt into Unicode box-drawing characters.
+Column widths respect Unicode display widths, so wide glyphs stay aligned.
 The project ships with automated tests plus helper scripts under `scripts/` (for example, `vdiff2.sh` for comparing recent RCS revisions).

 ## Usage